Elvienist/devgress/README.md

 4. Run the project in IntelliJ

 ## Figma
-Link to be added by UI/UX team
+Link to be added by UI/UX team. beep